SheenaShahangian/CS601_TermProject_Shahangian/README.md

 * I have applied meaningful id and class names in the HTML to make the css more understandable and provide meaning to my various elements used.
 * Comments are used throughout my HTML to ensure readability and for making future modifications easier.
 The markup is more navigable due to the comments.
 * I have incorporated semamtic HTML throughout the website, and have avoided using divs unless they genuinely were the most appropriate elements to use.
 You will notice all pages on the website include a header, main, and footer, at a bare-minimum.
 Beyond that, focus was put on ensuring I used as much semantic HTML as possible.
+This includes, but is not limited to, using section tags, article tags, and aside tags.

 ### CSS Mastery